Are you considering hysterectomy surgery? What options do I have?

 There are three possible reasons where hysterectomy surgery could prolong your life or improve your quality of life:

 • 1- The first being that you have malignant cancer and you need the surgery to save your life.
-If you have cervical cancer, ovarian cancer or cancer of the uterus, you will be recommended to have a hyterectomy.
+If you have cervical cancer, ovarian cancer or cancer of the uterus, you will be recommended to have a hysterectomy.
 Hysterectomy surgery, natural hormone therapy and perhaps radiation treatments may be required.

 • 2- Abnormal uterine bleeding to the point where it is life threatening and you also experience severe anemia.
-The entire controversy begins right here - some doctors like Dr. Stanley West (of St. Vincent's Hospital in NYC) will recommend hysterectomy surgery for abnormal uterine bleeding only when a woman has uterine cancer.
+The entire controversy begins right here - some doctors like Dr. Stanley West (of the former St. Vincent's Hospital in NYC) will recommend hysterectomy surgery for abnormal uterine bleeding only when a woman has uterine cancer.

 Dr. John R. Lee recommends that you use bioidentical natural progesterone cream to stop hormone imbalance and abnormal uterine bleeding.